 For as long as I can remember I have been particularly good at something: solving problems.
 As a litigator I tackled big problems for big businesses.
-Then I had to figure out how to solve the problem of wanting to transition away from litigation and start something new.
+Then I had to figure out how to solve the problem of transitioning away from litigation and starting something new.
 Running a creative business I also learned that even small businesses can develop big problems.
 I have the experience to help you solve your problems and get you where you need to go: which is a life and work you love.

 About Michelle Adams

 From working at the prestigious Connelly, Mustes & Schroeder, to being a founding member in both Schroeder, Adams & Swatek and Adams Swatek, LLC, Michelle represented retailers, business owners, doctors, lawyers and contractors in lawsuits for over 20 years.
 She served as lead trial counsel, chosen by companies such as Nautilus Insurance Group and Pro-Assurance, to represent its insureds in complex legal matters.
 She was also chosen to be a lead trial attorney for a Captive Insurance Group and served as the Board's attorney advising on Risk Management issues.
 Michelle has conducted thousands of depositions and tried cases to verdict in many counties throughout the State of Illinois.
 Primary Practice areas as a defense litigator included: Medical Malpractice, Premises Liability, Construction Negligence, Tort Defense and Business Litigation.
 Michelle served as managing partner and in that capacity grew two seven figure boutique law firms, scaling them with the systems and processes that is requires to grow a business of that size.
 One of the primary firm attorneys for all client contact and legal billing, Michelle directed firm case management and trained all associates and paralegals.